sergey-royt/effective-mobile-test-task/README.md

 By default, the server will be available at http://127.0.0.1:8000.

-## Documenatation
+## Documentation

-Swagger OpenAPI documentation will be able at http://127.0.0.1:8000/docs/
+Swagger OpenAPI documentation will be able at http://127.0.0.1:${EXPOSE_PORT}/docs/

 ### Makefile Commands